 Ian: I'm delighted to welcome Steffen to our Cold War Conversation.

 Steffen: From one of the first days of October when we were put on high alert.
 So basically none of the conscripts were able to leave the barracks anymore.
-And the officers were like they couldn’t leave their hometown anymore.
+And the officers were like they could not leave their hometown anymore.
 So there was tension arising everywhere and it was very clear.
 That something was going on and everybody who went home to visit their family.
 Came back with these messages saying have you heard that and have you heard that?.

 And then on 7th of October which was probably one of the most critical days.
 And there was clearly something going on with the Monday demonstration.
 I think there must have been like in the tens of thousands at this point in time in Leipzig.
 So it was clear something would happen at least that's what we thought.
 And we also had some contacts into other barracks near us.
 Which had way more people than us and we were told by them.
 That actually they had the trucks lined up near the barracks.
 Which normally they would not do, they would get it out of garage.
 For some education or whatever but not on a regular evening or so.
 And they had lined up their trucks and even handed out the weapons but without ammunition.
 Which was also kind of strange because normally when you go on some education trip or so.
 They would hand you out the weapons and then take the ammunition as one big bucket into the truck.
 And then whatever you did like shooting education or so you would get your ammunition, your personal one.